 For those who don’t know, LIBOR is the average interbank interest rate at which a selection of banks on the London money market exchange are prepared to lend to one another.
 LIBOR comes in 7 maturities (from overnight to 12 months) and in five different currencies.

 The LIBOR interest rate is used as a base rate by banks and other financial institutions.
 Rises and falls in the LIBOR interest rates can therefore impact interest rates for savings accounts, mortgages and loans.
 However, notice how your money market savings account still hasn’t really risen as much.
 That’s because banks want to keep their costs low and realize they don’t need to entice new deposits because everybody is fleeing risky assets.

 It is common to assume that so long as the 10-year yield would remain low, any adjustment in an ARM would simply adjust at the same rate or lower.
 After all, everything is interrelated in finance.
 The reality is, the interest rate adjustment all depends on what your ARM is indexed to.
 Most ARMs are indexed to LIBOR.

-Now that the 10-year yield is collapsing along with the stock market, the logical assumption is that LIBOR will now probably decline as well.
-However, there’s currently a lag, and if your ARM so happens to adjust during this LIBOR spike, then you’re unlucky because adjustments often lock for the next 12 month period.
+If your ARM so happens to adjust during this LIBOR spike, then you’re unlucky because adjustments often lock for the next 12 month period.

 ACTION ITEMS FOR ARM HOLDERS: